 - 1/3 cup freshly grated Parmesan cheese

-Place all ingredients for homemade tomato sauce along with diced tomatoes, stock, and wine in inner pot of pressure cooker.
+- Place all ingredients for homemade tomato sauce along with the stock, wine, and diced tomatoes, in inner pot of pressure cooker.

 To Make Instant Pot Pasta You May Need